Mayday (novel): Plot summary

 A supersonic passenger jet flying over the Pacific Ocean is struck by an errant missile.
-Due to the effects of decompression and oxygen deprivation, all but a handful are incapacitated.
+Due to the effects of decompression and oxygen deprivation, all but a handful of the passengers are incapacitated.
 Three survivors must attempt to land the airplane, despite attempts to cover up the disaster.

+Film adaptation

-Film adaptationMayday was adapted in a television film that premiered on CBS-TV as a Sunday night movie on October 2, 2005.
+Mayday was adapted in a television film that premiered on CBS-TV as a Sunday night movie on October 2, 2005.
 The movie stars Aidan Quinn, Gail O'Grady, Dean Cain, Charles Dutton, Michael Murphy, and Kelly Hu.

-The name of the airline in the original novel was Trans-United (a possible merger between TWA and United), but changed in the movie to Pacific Global (a fictional airline from another thriller novel, Shadow 81 by Lucien Nahum).
+The name of the airline in the original novel was Trans-United (a possible merger between TWA and United), but was changed in the movie to Pacific Global (a fictional airline from another thriller novel, Shadow 81 by Lucien Nahum).
 Other differences included navy pilot Peter Matos refusing to destroy the stricken airliner and diverting to an aircraft carrier (he was originally tricked into ditching his plane at sea), Harold Stein staying on board the flight (in the novel, he committed suicide by jumping from the airliner with his wife) and insurer Wayne Metz replaced by Anne Metz.